In England, for the last 10 years or so, golf courses have been rated differently for men and women.

 Over the last 10 years our women have rated all the courses in the County and, under the USGA 10 year cycle rule, will now commence re-rating in approximate date sequence but jointly with the men to keep the interruption to our Clubs and their courses to a minimum.

 For the men, all courses will need to be re-rated using the USGA system and this will occur progressively over the next 10 years with priority being given to new courses, courses which have significantly changed since they were last rated and courses which have not been rated for men since 2006.

 Course ratings for men using the EGU system in use from 2007 through 2012 are considered still valid and will remain in use until their scheduled reassessment under the 10 year cycle requirement.

-Since men’s and women’s courses are now being rated on the same basis, Cheshire have established a working party led by Jim McBride for the Men and Ruth Whitehead for the Ladies and, in future, we expect most courses to be rated by mixed teams.
+Since men’s and women’s courses are now being rated on the same basis, Cheshire have established a working party led by Jim McBride.
+Anyone interested in helping, please contact Peter Whitehead at email@example.com

 Part of our challenge over the next 2 – 3 years is to retrain our existing men’s raters in the new system and to find and train additional volunteers – both men and women.